Ricardosgeral/relier/README.md

 + 1x [BME280 Digital Sensor, Humidity, Temperature and Barometric Pressure Sensor](https://www.aliexpress.com/item/3In1-BME280-GY-BME280-Digital-Sensor-SPI-I2C-Humidity-Temperature-and-Barometric-Pressure-Sensor-Module-1/32659765502.html?spm=a2g0s.9042311.0.0.oXghXt) [3 €]

 Most of the sensors are connected to the acquisition system box via the mini aviator (circular) plugs.
 An exception is the *BME280* chip, which is soldered directly into the PCB.
+If possible this sensor should be placed facing the exterior of the AS box, to minimize the influence of the heat generated by the monitor.

-#### Other components that may be useful
+#### Other components that may be useful for debugging
 + Breadboard(s)
 + [T-cobbler for raspberry pi](https://www.aliexpress.com/item/830-tie-points-MB102-breadboard-40Pin-Rainbow-Cable-GPIO-T-Cobbler-Plus-Breakout-Board-Kit-for/32673580640.html?spm=2114.search0104.3.9.6581309ai8NJdY&ws_ab_test=searchweb0_0,searchweb201602_1_10152_10151_10065_10344_10068_10342_10343_5722611_10340_10341_10698_10696_5722911_5722811_10084_5722711_10083_10618_10304_10307_10301_5711211_10059_308_100031_10103_10624_10623_10622_10621_10620_5711311_5722511,searchweb201603_32,ppcSwitch_5&algo_expid=3ed88c37-67f1-4fe2-a688-b3983db90ff7-1&algo_pvid=3ed88c37-67f1-4fe2-a688-b3983db90ff7&transAbTest=ae803_2&priceBeautifyAB=0)
 + DuPont jumper wires
 + Micro SD adapter

 #### Additional tools required for the assemblage of the PCB and AS box
-+ Cable wire Stripper/Crimping Plier
++ Wire Stripper/Crimping tool
 + Soldering iron + sold
-+ Tools to make the openings in the aluminum box (*e.g.* a mini Drill DIY set should be enough)
++ Tools to make the openings in the aluminum box (*e.g.* a mini Drill DIY set)
 + Precision screwdriver set

 ## Graphical User Interface (GUI): How to use